 But of course, it helps to have the right resources.
 Five years gathering data from math-tutoring programs has revealed how 10th and 11th grade students use a help button, which offers progressively more in-depth hints and eventually gives the answer to the question.
 Basically, most students (70-75%) strenuously resist seeking help, even after several errors.
 When they do eventually give in and ask for a hint, they do so only because they have given up trying to solve the problem and are aiming to cheat — 82% of those using the hint tool didn’t stop to read it, just clicked through all the hints to get to the answer.

 Most recently, then, the researchers changed a geometry tutoring program so that the help tool would encourage students to reflect on their problem-solving strategies — for example, by opening a help window if a student seems to be guessing, or doesn’t seem to reading the hints.
 In pilot studies, the new help tutor significantly improved students’ help-seeking behavior.
-(There's an article on this on Education Week but it's only available to subscribers I'm afraid)

 But perhaps these children wouldn’t so misunderstand the use of the help button if they’d been taught in a learning environment that encouraged peer-tutoring.
 As any teacher knows, the best way to learn something is to teach it!